crowding/ansible-role-audio/index.md

     shairport-sync -o alsa -a lab -p 5000 -- -d lab

-Now, I ran into a problem when pulse used libalsa as its backend.
-Data was going from shairport-sync through libalsa to pulse to libalsa again.
+Now, I ran into a problem with this when pulse used libalsa as its backend.
+Data was going from shairport-sync through libalsa to pulse to libalsa again and getting stuck, somehow?

 I switched to using Pulse to talk directly to kernel alsa and configured libalsa to talk to pulse.